 - Command: the task that must be performed.

 Note that the order of these values indicates the corresponding field name.
-For example, in the month field, 1 to 12 means "January to December."
-For weekdays, 0 to 6 means "Sunday to Saturday".
+For example, in the month field, 1 to 12 means “January to December”.
+In the case of weekdays, 0 to 6 means “Sunday to Saturday”.
 Note that the number 7 can also be used.
-In this case, just like the 0 number, 7 is equivalent to “Sunday” day.
-Instead of these values, you can enter * (asterisk) to specify a constant execution.
-For example, if the days of the month field contains *, the related command runs every month.
+In this case, like the number 0, the 7 is equivalent to the day of "Sunday".
+In place of these values, you can enter * (asterisk) to specify constant execution.
+For example, if the days of the month field contains *, the related command will be executed every month.

-You can also enter fill intervals by separating start and end numbers with - (hyphen).
-For example, if in the hours field you enter 2-5, the related command will be executed at 2, 3, 4, and 5 hours.
+You can also enter intervals when filling in, separating the start and end numbers with - (hyphen).
+For example, if in the hours field it is informing 2-5, the related command will be executed at 2, 3, 4 and 5 hours.

 What if the command has to be run at 2 hours, between 15 and 18 hours, and at 22 hours?
 Just enter 2,15-18,22.
 In these cases, you separate the parameters with commas.